 When exercising their powers and duties and in particular when setting fees charged by the school and when identifying the benefits provided by the School in relation to its aims, the Trustees seek to achieve a fair balance between benefits provided and the need for the School to maintain a prudent financial position.
 Bursary funds are limited and those judged most suitable in accordance with the School's Admissions Policy are given priority.
-The Trustees ensure that beneficiaries are not unreasonably restricted by way of geographical or other restrictions or ability to pay fees such that people with limited financial resources are not excluded from the opportunity to benefit and that there are no private benefits from the School other than those that are purely incidental.
+The Trustees ensure that beneficiaries are not unreasonably restricted by way of geographical or other restrictions or ability to pay fees such that people with limited financial resources are not excluded from the opportunity to benefit.
+Any private benefits from the School are purely incidental.